This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Amendments to the CCA

-However, on 1 August 2019, the government passed the Treasury Laws Amendment (Consumer Data Right) Act 2019 (Cth) which will insert a new Part IVD into the CCA.
-The Consumer Data Right will give consumers the right to safely access data about them, held by businesses, and direct this information to be transferred to trusted third parties of their choice.
-Banking will be the first sector to which the Consumer Data Right applies (from 1 July 2020).
-The Consumer Data Right will subsequently be rolled out sector-by-sector, with banking being followed by energy and telecommunications.
+- On 1 July 2020, the Consumer Data Right, which gives consumers the right to access data about them held by businesses, and direct this information to be transferred to trusted third parties of their choice, began to apply to the banking sector.
+The Consumer Data Right will be rolled out sector by sector, with banking being followed by energy and telecommunications.